-The great thing about making your own cocktails is that you can adjust them to suit your tastes.
+- The great thing about making your own cocktails is that you can adjust them to suit your tastes.
 If you want it stronger, add more alcohol.
 Sweeter?
 Add more strawberry syrup or orange juice.
-Occasionally I also add a couple tablespoons of lime juice to add a bit of tartness.
 Use my recipe as a guide to craft your perfect Strawberry Margarita.

 - 4 cups chopped strawberries*

-- 1 cup freshly squeezed blood orange juice regular oranges can be substituted
+- ½ cup freshly squeezed orange juice, I've used regular oranges and blood oranges

-- Place a fine mesh sieve over a bowl and pour the mixture through.
-Lightly press on the fruit to extract all of the syrup.
-Cool syrup.
+- Place a fine mesh sieve over a large glass measuring cup and pour the mixture through.
+Lightly press and stir the mixture through the sieve.
+Discard the solids.
+You should have around 1-½ cups of strawberry puree; you might not need all of it.

 - Add tequila, Grand Marnier, orange juice, lime juice, and 1 cup strawberry puree to the blender (no need to clean it out) and blend until combined.
 Taste and adjust ingredients as necessary.
 Serve in glasses filled with crushed ice.